Let’s face it: we all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 Here’s a checklist to help you beef up your credentials and improve yourself so you could be suitable for the job:

-If the idea of spending hours and hours poring over manuscripts, sifting through notes, and checking for errors in books, this job might just be for you.
+If the idea of spending hours and hours poring over manuscripts, sifting through notes, and checking for errors in books sounds appealing, then this job might just be for you.

 Type fast when you take down notes, transcribe and input information.
-Authors will also be expecting you to do this quietly, not to be distracted while at work.
+Authors will also be expecting you to do this quietly and not be distracting while at work.

 Be able to provide feedback when needed.
 It usually takes years in school to learn the components of creative storytelling, but having a quick and sharp mind could be enough to make you successful in this business.